-- receiving deposits; .
+- receiving deposits;

-- provision of loans; •
+- provision of loans;

-- •
+- system of payments and clearing;

-- system of payments and clearing; quanny in mancial instruments of the money market in the Gamora and in foreign currencies exchange services;
+- dealing in financial instruments of the money market in the Gambia and in foreign currencies exchange services;

 - managing clients' receivables and securities on clients' accounts including consulting service (portfolio management);

 - providing banking information;

 - performing mortgage activities;

 Operating income was mainly generated from the provision of banking services in The Gambia.
-The Bank considers that its products and services arise from one segment of business - the provision of
+The Bank considers that its products and services arise from one segment of business - the provision of banking and related services.